 6.8.2 In the case of student exchanges involving outgoing students (i.e. where students have studied a part of their University degree at an institution other than at BU), marks do not count towards the final classification as students' work is recognised on a pass/fail basis only.
 Therefore, whilst students receive credit for passed units, any carry forward mark towards classification will be calculated on the basis of the units studied at BU only.
-It has been clarified in Section 6.8.7 below how student exchanges which occur at the final level of the award affect the Profile Rule.
-Student exchanges may also be built into a non-credit bearing placement year (see Section 6.5.5 above).
+Student exchanges may also be built into a non-credit bearing placement year.